 Understand Wet Reckless Charges in California

 The prosecution may offer you a wet reckless deal after your arrest.
 California Vehicle Code Section 23103.5 handles this charge.
 Wet reckless charges are very much like the charges used to prosecute reckless driving.
-However, if you’re charged with wet reckless, California courts will place a note by the conviction that states the charge involved the use of alcohol or drugs.
+However, if you’re charged with wet reckless, California courts will place a note by the conviction that states that the charge involved the use of alcohol or drugs.

 For a free legal consultation, call (310) 928-9347

 DUI charges in California are considered priorable, meaning that they remain on your driving record.
 Generally, these charges stay on your record for 10 years.
-However, wet reckless charges may show up for seven years in some cases.
+However, wet reckless charges may only show up for seven years in some cases.